 What you want to happen is for the almost weightless fly to settle on the water gently at the end of the cast.
 To help this process, the leader is tapered.
 As the energy travels toward the end of the leader, the leader becomes thinner and is less able to conduct the kinetic force because it weighs less and less as it gets thinner along the taper.
 The friction from moving through the air dispels the last of the energy.
 Although you won’t hear the audible snap of a whip crack, as you would with a bullwhip, it’s the same concept—too much energy in the unfurling loop can and does snap the fly off the end of a leader.

-From this dissertation, you can understand why the design of the leader will take into consideration the size and weight of the fly you are casting, the weight of the fly line, the flexibility of the leader material, and the skill of the caster.
-Although there can be other considerations like if it is windy or if you are casting a two-handed rod, we will leave it at this for now.
+From this explanation, you can understand why the design of the leader will take into consideration the size and weight of the fly you are casting, the weight of the fly fishing line, the flexibility of the leader material, and the skill of the caster.
+Although there can be other considerations, like if it is windy or if you are casting a two-handed rod, we will leave it at this for now.

 Leaders are made in tapered continuous lengths and are also put together in sections of different diameter material.
 A downside to these assembled leaders is that the sections are knotted together.
 If you are fishing in weedy waters, these knots tend to pick up floating debris.
 Most modern leaders today are tapered without any knots.
 In recent years, leaders made with braided material have come to market.
-Their advantage is they are quite flexible compared to a single strand of nylon and are useful when you are allowing a dry fly to drift with a slow-moving current where you have mended some slack into the cast.
-This helps prevent drag so the fly isn't dragged along causing an unnatural drift.
+Their advantage is they are quite flexible compared to a single strand of nylon monofilament and are useful when you are allowing a dry fly to drift with a slow-moving current where you have mended some slack into the cast.
+This helps prevent drag, so the fly isn't dragged along, allowing for a dead drift.

 Continuous-tapered leaders come in three lengths, typically 7.5 ft., 9 ft., and 12 ft.
+9 ft. is the typical length, but shorter leaders are often used for bass fishing and throwing streamers, while longer leaders are used on spooky fish.
 They also come in a series of “x” sizes which indicate the pound test strength of the tip.
-The larger the number the smaller the diameter and vice versa.
+The larger the number, the smaller the diameter, and vice versa.
 Keep in mind that the thinner the leader, the less visible it will be to fish approaching the fly.
 You want a leader strong enough to deal with an adult specimen of your targeted species.

 The size of the fly you are using will also need to be considered.
 This is typically the first piece of information you will use to choose the correct leader.
 Most importantly, the length of the leader is usually close to the length of the fly rod you are using.
 Sometimes this is adjusted for unusual conditions such as wind or resorting to a heavier fly because it’s all that’s available at the time.